No booking fees on the app

 How much does it cost for a train from Canterbury West to London St. Pancras International?

-The average fare from Canterbury West to London St. Pancras International is approximately €20.21, but the final price fluctuates.
-The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
-To see the current price for your journey, please search with your specific dates.
+Ticket prices from Canterbury West to London St. Pancras International average around €18.25, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 How do I find the best train route from Canterbury West to London St. Pancras International?